tradlyplatform/marketplace-api/puffin-v2/docs/overview.md

 sidebar_label: Why Tradly Platform?
 ---

-“We help entrepreneurs launch their marketplace ideas in a matter of days” - Tradly Platform.
+Tradly makes it possible for entrepreneurs with great ideas to launch their marketplace FAST within a matter of days which is crucial in a startup.

-There are great people who want to solve problems in their community and society.
-They might have excellant ideas which they believe that can contribute to gradually solve the bigger problem.
-Some are strong technical people who can build things what they wanted.
-Some want to merely test things in a quicker way possible.
-Some might be strong at other ground skills but not the technical skills.
-But the intentions of all this people are same.
-Solving the problems we face everyday.
-Create new opportunities to improve the life of their people.
-We built this Tradly Platform for those great people.
+Some people want to solve problems in their community and society.
+They have excellent ideas that can potentially contribute to solving bigger problems and make the world more efficient.
+But, be it someone with strong technical skills who can build things they wanted or without them who need a way to create and test things, they all want to be fast.
+Speed is crucial when it comes to establishing a successful startup.
+Like every entrepreneur who aims to solve the problems, people face Tradly want to do the same by making launching marketplaces quick, efficient & easy while providing the most value per dollar.

-When we zoom in, lot of entrepreneurs and enterprise want to launch their platforms, validate their idea and growing them.
-They face problems ranging from cost of building the tech from scratch to advancing their platform.
-This involves huge cost and resources without a accurate timeline and budget leading to high risk and budget issue.
+Many entrepreneurs and enterprises want to launch platforms, validate their idea, and grow them with the least amount of resources.
+But they are faced with problems ranging from the cost of building the tech from scratch to advancing their platform and time spent on building the product.
+All this requires a lot of time and resources; two things most startups are most sensitive to.

-To avoid this, Tradly platform has prebuilt marketplace modules which can be spinned off anytime.
-We provide Platform as a Service(PaaS) module where we charge the usages of our platform on monthly basis.
+Tradly Platform has pre-built marketplace modules that can be spun off anytime and into moulded to match your needs to solve this problem.
+Tradly provides a platform as a Service(PaaS) module that can be customised to fit your needs.
+Be it a fashion marketplace, an elaborate online designer store or just something to create an MVP Tradly can help with it, and you can get started with as low as $10/day.
+Still, wondering why you might want to go with tradly? here are a few reasons why:

-- This reduce the risk of cost burning, validating the idea faster and getting into the market faster in days.
+- Going with Tradly reduces the of cost burning, it makes validating the idea and getting into the market faster, in fact in a matter of days.
-- They save cost, energy and time with us.
-We want to enable their platform idea by sharing our platform infrastracture at minimal cost and less riskier as they can stop the monthly cost anytime.
+- It is cost and time effective, not to mention requires less energy.
+We want to enable you to execute faster through our platform infrastructure at a small monthly fee.

-So do we build any digital infrastructure?
+So do we build digital infrastructure?
 NO!
-But Platform business model infrastructure.
+Tradly operates on a Platform business model infrastructure - meaning faster execution and easier implementation for the clients.

-- The industries are moving towards mass market production to platformisation.
+- The industries are moving towards mass-market production to platform station.
-"Platforms are business models that allow multiple sides (producers and consumers) to interact [...] by providing an infrastructure that connects them” - Sangeet Paul chaudary.
+"Platforms are business models that allow multiple sides (producers and consumers) to interact [...] by providing an infrastructure that connects them" - Sangeet Paul Choudary.
-- Example of business models like Amazon E-Commerce, AliExpress, Uber, Etsy, Depop, Airbnb, TaskRabbit and lot of other multi sided marketplaces.
+- Examples of this are business models like Amazon E-Commerce, AliExpress, Uber, Etsy, Depop, Airbnb, TaskRabbit, and many other multi-sided marketplaces.
-- There is not many focused pre-built solutions that is catered to this business models.
+- There arent many pre-built solutions that are catered to these business models.

-To make any entrepreneur/enterprise to launch their marketplace app or any other platforms easily and with least amount of $10 per day cost, Tradly platform helps them.
+There was a need for such business models, so we build one to enable entrepreneurs & enterprises to launch their platform easily, quickly and efficiently for as low as $10 per day cost.